Vedha-R18/WellNest/README.md

     ```
     The React development server will start on `http://localhost:3000`.

-You can now access the application in your browser!Make Sure to add configurations(dab,email)in application.preperties.
+You can now access the application in your browser!Make Sure to add configurations(db,email)in application.properties.